qcode-software/qcode-tcl/doc/procs/handlers-call.md

 Usage
 -----
-`qc::handlers call path method`
+`qc::handlers call method path`

 Description
 -----------
-Call the registered handler that matches the given path and method.
+Call the registered handler that is identified by the given method and path.

 See [Registration](../registration.md) for more information regarding request handlers.